 3-ingredient recipes you can make right now

-With that in mind, there’s never been a better time to up your home-cooking game.
+Cooking can also be much easier than all that.
+There is no shortage of simple, delicious, and easy meals for days when you want a home-cooked meal without performing a ton of labor.
 To help you on this home cooking journey, Stacker has compiled a list of 50 recipes that you can make with only three ingredients.
 Scouring Allrecipes.com, we’ve found some of the best breakfast, dinner, snack, dessert, and drink options for you, all of which require limited ingredients.
 Assuming you have a handful of kitchen essentials to get started, including cooking oil, salt, and pepper, these dishes can be made even if you haven’t been able to make it to the grocery store in weeks.
 They’re also perfect for cooks who may not be very confident in their skills just yet.
 Click through the following slides for some inspiration for your next meal.